skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ## Step 3: Work through the article and replicate the code in R

 Now work through your article and the code.
-Then try to replicate most results in R. At this point you don't have yet to think about the design of the problem set, just try to make the analysis run in R. It is a good idea, however, to already use helpful R packages like `dplyr`, `ggplo2`, `reshape2` or `tidyr` at this point to write simpler R code.
-You learn about their functionality by solving an existing problem set in step 2.
+Then try to replicate most results in R. At this point you don't yet have to think about the design of the problem set, just try to make the analysis run in R. It is a good idea, however, to already use helpful R packages like `dplyr`, `ggplot2`, `reshape2`, `tidyr` or `lfe` to write more elegant and shorter R code.
+Take a look at the section of recommended packages below!
+You can learn more about useful functions in these packages, e.g. by solving an existing problem set in Step 2.

 If you cannot replicate all results in R, or you find bugs in the Stata code, write down all these points.
-This will be a useful appendix to your Thesis.
+This will be a useful appendix to your thesis.

 Even though your final "product" will be written in R, it can be helpful to run the given code in Stata, in order to better understand it.
 I can send you a guide for several ways how to use Stata at Ulm University.